fabiangreffrath/woof/README.md

 ## Linux

-You will need to install the SDL2, SDL2_mixer and SDL2_net libraries.
+You will need to install the SDL2, SDL2_image, SDL2_mixer and SDL2_net libraries.
 Usually your distribution has these libraries in its repositories, and if your distribution has "dev" versions of those libraries, those are the ones you'll need.

 Once installed, compilation should be as simple as:

 ```
  cd woof
  mkdir build; cd build
- cmake -G "Unix Makefiles" ..
+ cmake -DCMAKE_BUILD_TYPE=Debug ..
  make
 ```

+If you want a release build, use `Release` for the build type instead of `Debug`.
+Also, if you happen to have [Ninja](https://ninja-build.org/) installed, you can add `-G Ninja` to the `cmake` invocation for faster build times.

 After successful compilation the resulting binary can be found in the `Source/` directory.